rajch/LBCC-book/chapter1.md

 Some “virtual machines” eschew the idea of registers altogether.
 Instead, they use a last-in, first-out stack data structure to hold both data and instructions.Instructions in such a “virtual machine” assume that any data they require will come from the stack, and any results that they produce will be put back on the stack.
 For example, a hypothetical ADD instruction would take out the last two values from the stack, add them, and put the result back on the stack.
 This kind of “virtual machine” is called a _stack-based_ virtual machine, or _stack machine_.
 The previous kind is called _register-based_.
 Front-end compilers for stack machines are simpler and quicker to build than compilers for other machines[^2].

+## The CLR “Virtual Machine”

+You’ve probably guessed it; the CLR provides us with a stack-based “virtual machine”, whose instruction set is called  the Common Intermediate Language\(CIL\).
+All CLR compilers are, therefore, front-end compilers that target CIL.
+The CLR itself provides the back-end functionality of converting CIL to actual machine code.

+The CLR implements a stack, and provides a set of instructions.
+All data that has to be acted upon is loaded on the stack.
+Any instruction operates on values on the stack, by removing values from the stack, or adding a new value on to the stack.
+The process of removal of values is called popping, and the process of putting values in is called pushing or loading.
+As the name "stack" suggests, values are popped in reverse of the order they are loaded; if you load 2, and then load 3, then when you pop, you will get 3 first, then 2.

+For example, to add the values two and three, the following sequence is required.

+1. Load the Value **2** onto the stack
+2. Load the Value **3** onto the stack
+3. 1.
+Apply the CIL Instruction **Add**

+The instruction Add will pop the last two values in the stack; add them together, and the load the result back on the stack.
+At the successful completion of this sequence, the stack will contain one value: the result.
+If there are less than two values on the stack when the ADD instruction is encountered, the CLR will indicate that this is an error.

+Here are some of the instructions that are available in CIL.
+Instructions are also called OpCodes \(for Operation Codes\).

+If we were creating a compiler for a language which only performed arithmetic using integer numbers, these would be all the instructions we need.
+In fact, most classical compiler texts begin by creating just such a compiler.
+Let us do the same.
+We will learn more instructions, as we need them.

 [^1]: Wikipedia article about registers \([https://en.wikipedia.org/wiki/Processor\_register](https://en.wikipedia.org/wiki/Processor_register)\)

 [^2]: Wikipedia article about stack machines \([https://en.wikipedia.org/wiki/Stack\_machine](https://en.wikipedia.org/wiki/Stack_machine)\)